Is it important for you to stay informed of daily news? Do you try to always be up-to-date with what people are talking about throughout the world?

 - Google Blogsearch that was turned into a meme tracker only a few months ago tracks memes throughout all topics and naturally has the biggest index to check.

-- Techmeme is the most popular technology meme tracker which is known to be the fastest to catch hot tech news.
+- [NO LONGER WORKS] Techmeme is the most popular technology meme tracker which is known to be the fastest to catch hot tech news.

 Use blog search engines to spot daily hot trends: